-PricewaterhouseCoopers SA is a member of the global PricewaterhouseCoopers network of firms, each of which is a separate and independent legal entity
+PricewaterhouseCoopers SA is a member of the global PricewaterhouseCoopers network of firms, each of which is a separate and independent legal entity.

-Overall materiality CHF 4'500
+Overall materiality CHF 4'000

-How we determined it 1% of total expenses
+Benchmark applied Total expenses

 Rationale for the materiality benchmark applied We chose total expenses as the benchmark because, in our view, it is the most appropriate benchmark for this company which has limited operating activities and no income.